-If you are ill, please stay home and contact your health professional.
-In that case, please email the instructor to say you are missing class due to illness.
-Signs of illness include, but are not limited to, the following:
+If you are feeling ill, please stay home and contact your health professional.
+In addition, please email your instructor to say you are missing class due to illness.
+Signs of COVID-19 illness include, but are not limited to, the following:

 Fever of 100.4 or higher

 COVID-19 vaccines are a critical tool in “Protecting the Nest.”
 If you have not already, you are strongly encouraged to get vaccinated immediately to advance the health and safety of our campus community.
 As an enrolled KSU student, you are eligible to receive the vaccine on campus.
 Please call (470) 578-6644 to schedule your vaccination appointment or you may walk into one of our student health clinics.

 For more information regarding COVID-19 (including testing, vaccines, extended illness procedures and accommodations), see KSU’s official Covid-19 website.

 Based on guidance from the University System of Georgia (USG), all vaccinated and unvaccinated individuals are encouraged to wear a face covering while inside campus facilities.
 Unvaccinated individuals are also strongly encouraged to continue to socially distance while inside campus facilities, when possible.